 The functional currency of the Company is US Dollars owing to the fact that its business is transacted in US Dollars.
 During the Global Offering in October 2007, the Company received its proceeds in HK Dollars.
 The proceeds were either deposited in bank accounts denominated in HK Dollars or converted into US Dollars and deposited in bank accounts denominated in US Dollars.
 As a result, the exchange differences arising from appreciation or depreciation of the US Dollars against the Company's HK Dollars bank deposits, were recognised as exchange gains or losses in the Company's income statement.
 The exchange gains or losses were not significant because HK Dollars are pegged to US Dollars.
 The Company's financial statements expressed in US Dollars were translated into Renminbi for the Group's reporting and consolidation purposes.
-The foreign exchange differences from the translation of financial statements are not recognised in the income statement.
-Instead, it should be recognised as a separate component of equity of the Group.
+The foreign exchange differences from the translation of financial statements are not recognised as a separate component of equity of the Group.